Ortovoxx/BritishNationalCipherChallenge/README.md

 - 2003 GIFS of the texts (we know they exist)
 - 2005 GIFs of the ciphertexts and plaintexts (we only have a few)
 - 2006 GIFs of the ciphertexts
+- 2006 part 7B: the PDF reconciling the literal decryption with the original plaintext (Solution7text.pdf)
 - 2007 GIFs of the ciphertexts and plaintexts (we only have 0A and 0B and plaintexts for 8A and 8B)
 - 2008 parts 1A and 1B from the challenges that appeared in the forum
 - 2008 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B plaintexts)